New Edition Coming Soon ... STML/77

 The main goal of the book is to get started in a fairly elementary way, then to guide the reader toward more sophisticated concepts and more advanced topics.
 There are many examples and exercises to help along the way.
 Numerous figures help the reader visualize key concepts and examples, especially in lower dimensions.
 For the second edition, a number of errors were corrected and some text and a number of figures have been added.

-Graduate students and research mathematicians interested in differential geometry.
+Undergraduate and graduate students, as well as research mathematicians, interested in differential geometry.

 From a review of the German edition: